Slide 1 Slide 2 Slide 3 Slide 3

 Well calling it a "Studio" is an exaggeration, since this room also doubles as my office (where I also sit when developing software, fly in a flight-simulator or occasionally play a game, or what else I do with my computer).
 A few years back I decided to add some Acoustic Treatment to my studio (broadband absorbers and bass-traps).
 In stead of buying pre-made broadband absorbers and bass-traps, I did my own DIY (Do It Yourself) project where I simply made these from 2 by 2 wooden-frames (planed to 45 mm), containing rockwoll and covered with a dark-blue/black fabric (if you have not done any acoustic treatment to your studio i can highly recommend you do it - even just a couple of broadband absorbers can have a big impact, when "put in the right place").
 These days I use a mix of both hardware- and software synthesizers.

-I started out using a Windows computer, then for a few years i was using a Mac (as in the photo).
-The Mac I used more or less only for music-production.
-But I had to have a Windows computer, so when it was time to update the music-computer I went back to full Windows mode (only a single computer in stead of two).
+I started out using a windows computer and for a few years I switched to an iMac which I used mostly only for music-production, so I could keep my PC for other purpose.
+But for the last +10 years I have only used a PC.
+For many years I was using two 24" screens, but now I only have a single 43" 4K screen connected to the PC (its great both for music production, graphics, flight-sim or whatever I use my computer for).
 When it comes to a computer used for Music Production, there is no such thing as a too powerful computer.
 The cheapest way to maximize the potential of your computer is to maximize the amount of memory in it, especially if you are into using big sample libraries, but memory can also be used to pre-load audio tracks from disk to put less strain in your disk.
 If you are into using many virtual instruments/effects the more CPU-cores and the higher clock-rate the better.
-Personally I would go for a system with 8 or more cores, and not less than 16 GB of memory (preferably 32 GB or more if you are using huge orchestral sound-libraries) .
-If possible I would use (SSD) 2 harddrives (one for the operating system, and another for your music-projects/files), and then a SATA disk (more capacity) holding my sample libraries (if you can afford it - naturally a 3rd SSD would perform better).
+Personally I would go for a system with 8 or more cores, and not less than 16 GB of memory (preferably 32/64 GB or more if you are using huge orchestral sound-libraries) .
+If possible I would use (SSD) 2 harddrives (one for the operating system, and another for your music-projects/files), and then a SATA disk (more capacity) holding backups and/or sample libraries you don't use often (if you can afford it - naturally a 3rd SSD would perform better).
 Make sure you back up everything (both your projects and the libraries you might purchase).
 I have an account with an online backup-provider, so any changes are automatically backed up nightly.

-Novation Summit (digital hardware synthesizer)
+Novation Summit, Yamaha MODX7+ (digital hardware synthesizer)

-Behringer ARP 2600 (analog hardware synthesizer)
+Behringer ARP2600, Neutron (analog hardware synthesizer)

 I've always wanted to have an ARP 2600 (produced in the 70's), but never thought I would ever own one, as they had gone out of production in the early 80's, and a fully functioning 2nd hand would cost "an arm and a leg", if you could find any willing to sell one.
 So for years I had to scratch my ARP 2600 itch, using the Arturia software version of the ARP 2600 (part of Arturia's V-Collection).